Can I vote before Election Day?

 How do I get an absentee ballot?

-- Want to make sure your ballot was received?
+You will then be mailed an absentee ballot to fill out and return by mail or hand delivery.
+Want to make sure your ballot was received?
 Call or email your county auditor or track it online.

 What's the deadline for returning my absentee ballot?